 Summary of the Clinical Outcome Trials

 Early studies on the clinical efficacy of niacin were promising.
-The CDP and the Stockholm study indicated that the lipid-lowering effects of niacin might be translated into clinical efficacy and improved survival.
-This was further supported by data from imaging trials suggesting that niacin treatment might reduce atherosclerotic burden thus favorably affecting the underlying cause of cardiovascular disease.
+The CDP and the Stockholm study indicated that the lipid-lowering effects of the drug might be translated into clinical efficacy and improved survival.
+This was further supported by data from imaging trials suggesting that treatment might reduce atherosclerotic burden thus favorably affecting the underlying cause of cardiovascular disease.

 There is no denying that the results of AIM-HIGH and HPS2-THRIVE were a huge disappointment.
 Before these trial data were available, niacin was one of the most promising drugs available for modifying the course of ASCVD.